 The Uganda national museum showcases the cultural heritage and historical milestones of the country.
 It covers clothing, religion, agriculture, medicine, weaponry, handicrafts, pottery, musical instruments, and much more.
 Several sections structure the museum in different eras and subjects.
 The entry fee here is around seven US dollars.

 Craft and Art Markets

-Kampala or Uganda altogether is famous for Africa artistry and handicrafts.
+Kampala or Uganda altogether is famous for African artistry and handicrafts.
 For this reason, you’ll be spoilt for choice if you decide to try getting some local souvenirs.
-Buying local crafts are one of the top things to do in Kampala.
+Buying local crafts is one of the top things to do in Kampala.
 There are several markets specializing in these sorts of goods.
 The permanent ones among them are also called crafts villages.

 You can find several types of artifacts here.
 For example, locally made jewelry, sculptures, paintings, fabrics, art pieces, old stamps and notes, wood carvings, traditional kitenge (women’s wear), bold African-style t-shirts, prints, baskets, pottery and so much more!
 The crafts village behind the National Theater is especially rich in variety.
 In the temporary crafts markets, some artists will even make something customized for you.

 One of UNESCO’s world heritage sites is located in Kampala, housing the burial grounds for 4 of the Buganda kings.
 These large grass-thatched buildings are a major tourist attraction in Kampala.
 According to the Buganda people, kings do not die but just shift to another realm.
 The huts hold many African royal artifacts accompanying the tombs.
 Such as royal clothing, hunting weapons, monuments, etc.